Databases on Craft Cloud

 --password={password} \

-Due to idiosyncrasies with the MySQL backup format, your mysql client binary should match the server version the dump was created with—ideally down to the minor version.
+Due to idiosyncrasies in the MySQL backup format, your mysql client binary must match the version the dump was created with—ideally down to the minor version.
 For example, if a MySQL dump is created from a server running 8.0.28, then it should be restored with the 8.0.28 mysql client version.
 Some GUI tools (like Table Plus) allow you to specify a version when performing a restore.

 Postgres #